-The greatest Chinese philosophers were Confucius (551-479 BC), founder of Confucianism, and Laozi (slightly earlier in the 6th century), the founder of Daoism.
-Other philosophers, theorists, and schools of thought in this era were founded by Mozi (470-391 BC, the founder of Mohism) and Shang Yang (390-338 BC) and Han Fei (280-233 BC), responsible for the development of Legalism, a school of thought in ancient China which would later be immensely influential.
+The greatest Chinese philosophers were Confucius (551-479 BCE), founder of Confucianism, and Laozi (slightly earlier in the 6th century), the founder of Daoism.
+Other philosophers, theorists, and schools of thought in this era were founded by Mozi (470-391 BCE, the founder of Mohism) and Shang Yang (390-338 BCE) and Han Fei (280-233 BCE), responsible for the development of Legalism, a school of thought in ancient China which would later be immensely influential.
 Other famous philosophers were the Confucian thinkers Mencius (372-289) and Xunzi (312-230).

-One of the symbolic changes which marked the Warring States period from the earlier Spring and Autumn period was the fact that the rulers of the surviving states did not even bother to acknowledge the Zhou king as their superior.
+One of the symbolic changes which took place during the Warring States period was that the rulers of the surviving states did not even bother to acknowledge the Zhou king as their superior.
 They declaring themselves to be independent kings, ruling in their own right.
-Eventually the Zhou dynasty came to an end in 256 BC, when one of these kingdoms, Qin, marched on the Zhou capital and annexed the rump of territory still controlled by the Zhou king.

 Southern states, beyond the pale of the early Zhou sphere, were gradually drawn into the Zhou state system in later Zhou times, as the older Zhou states of northern China reached out for allies in their constant struggles with one another.
-Some of the southern states, especially Chu, in the middle Yangze basin, Wu and Yue in lower Yangze, and Shu of Sichuan, became amongst the most powerful of the states.
+Some of the southern states, especially the huge kingdom of Chu, in the middle Yangtze basin, Wu and Yue in lower Yangtze, and Shu of Sichuan, became amongst the most powerful of the states.

-It was none of these, however, which eventually triumphed over all the other states.
-This state was Qin, and it was the founder of the Qin dynasty who therefore became the First Emperor of China, in 221 BC.
-His reign marked the transition to a new phase in ancient Chinese history.
+It was none of these, however, which eventually triumphed over all the others.
+This state was the kingdom of Qin. and it would be one of its rulers who founded the Qin dynasty and therefore became the First Emperor of China, in 221 BCE.
+His reign marked the transition to a new phase in Chinese history.